ajyoon/rocoder/README.md

 1. If you don't have it, install a Rust toolchain at https://rustup.rs/
 2. Download or clone this repository
-3. From within the project, run `cargo run --release --bin rocoder -- -h` to compile and print the help dialog.
+3. From within the project, run `cargo run --release -- -h` to compile and print the help dialog.

 ## Usage